Screening for people at high risk of bowel cancer

 Previous history of bowel cancer

-There is a risk that you could get another new bowel cancer If you have had bowel cancer in the past.
+There is a risk that you could get another new bowel cancer if you have had bowel cancer in the past.

 • Hereditary gastrointestinal cancers: ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up